mozilla/version-control-tools/docs/hgmozilla/firefoxtree.rst

 Traditionally, Mozilla developers maintain separate clones of each repository.
 There is thus a one to one mapping between local and remote repositories.
-For example, you may have separate ``mozilla-central`` and ``mozilla-inbound`` directories/clones to track the different *upstream* repositories.
+For example, you may have separate ``mozilla-central`` and ``autoland`` directories/clones to track the different *upstream* repositories.
 This practice is grossly inefficient.
 The shared repository data is fetched and stored multiple times.
-This creates more load for the server, occupies more space on disk, and adds overhead to common tasks such as rebasing from central to inbound.
+This creates more load for the server, occupies more space on disk, and adds overhead to common tasks such as rebasing from central to autoland.

 The *firefoxtree* extension allows you to easily combine the separate remote repositories into a local, single, unified repository.